Hey, teacher friends!

-As independent teachers, it can be easy to get caught up in the comfort zone of how we teach and run our businesses for years on end.
+As independent teachers, getting caught up in the comfort zone of how we teach and run our businesses for years can be easy.
 Building and sustaining a thriving independent music studio in today’s quickly changing world sometimes requires more forward-thinking.
-It’s easy to feel hesitant or afraid of trying new things but sometimes small changes can produce significant results.
+It’s easy to feel hesitant or afraid of trying new things, but sometimes small changes can produce significant results.

 The interesting thing is, that ideas don’t always have to come from us.
 It’s about paying attention to what you see happening around you – how families and society are evolving.
 Potential clients and demand can be the clue to unlocking a studio that not only grows but thrives.

 Follow the evolution of one studio that altered focus more than five times to meet demand over the first ten years in business.
 Through various small (and sometimes significant) changes, potential clients were met where they were, and the studio continued to develop in new ways.
 Attendees will gain new insights into how to diversify their business, tap into the community and maintain a thriving business by evolving and saying “yes.”

 Taming the Jungle: Digital Management Strategies for the Independent Music Teacher

 In today’s world, running an independent music studio requires even more computer-based work than ever.
 While many tools are available at our fingertips, even the most computer and technology-savvy can find it overwhelming to keep up.
 Teachers are struggling with inboxes that are out of control, media storage needs that only continue to grow, piles of digital resources they don’t use, disorganized file storage, and more.